mlochbaum/BQN/running.md

 | Nix              | `cbqn`                                       | Source/Binary
 | Guix             | `cbqn`                                       | Source/Binary

 For tools related to running BQN, see the [editor plugins](editors/README.md) and [fonts page](https://mlochbaum.github.io/BQN/fonts.html).
-And [Beacon](https://github.com/x86y/beacon) is an IDE just for BQN!
+Also, [Beacon](https://github.com/x86y/beacon) is a cross-platform IDE just for BQN, and [iBeacon](https://github.com/x86y/ibeacon) is an iOS REPL with BQN plus K!

 All these websites run BQN, in your browser unless marked with "server-side" (JS is native Javascript; the Wasm engine is WebAssembly compiled from CBQN).